 Like many states, Illinois has a cosmetology license that is the best fit for students who want to work as hair designers in this state.
 Since many programs also include nail and makeup courses, you can expand the services you offer to clients, and be more appealing to hiring salons.
 After completing a 1,500-hour training program and meeting the other state requirements, you can become licensed.
 If you earn your cosmetology license here, you will need to renew it in odd-numbered years, no later than September 30th.
 The fee for doing so is $25.

 One benefit of working in Illinois is the solid job outlook for cosmetologists and other beauty professionals.
-From 2012 until 2022, O*Net believes that cosmetology job openings may increase by 11%.
-This is expected to lead to nearly 900 new job openings per year (O*Net, 2012).
+From 2018 until 2028, O*Net believes that cosmetology job openings may increase by 3%.
 Cosmetology salaries in Illinois tend to be slightly higher than the national average.
 If you work in a large urban area, you may find that salaries are even higher.
 Working in an urban area or in a high-end salon may help you enjoy a higher salary potential.
-O*Net reports an average salary of $24,400 per year for Illinois cosmetologists.
+O*Net reports an average salary of $32,980 per year for Illinois cosmetologists.
 Since part of your income may come from tips, your salary may depend on how busy your schedule is and how happy you keep your customers.